moleculerjs/site/source/docs/0.14/fault-tolerance.md

 title: Fault tolerance
 ---

+Moleculer has several built-in fault-tolerance features.
+They can be enabled or disabled in broker options.

 ## Circuit Breaker

 Moleculer has a built-in circuit-breaker solution.
 It is a threshold-based implementation.
 It uses a time window to check the failed request rate.
 Once the threshold value is reached, it trips the circuit breaker.